 Exploratory Courses

 Exploratories meet three times a week and focus on science, social studies, foreign language, technology, physical education, and visual or performing arts.
 Each trimester, a student will be enrolled in four exploratory courses, for a total of twelve courses over the school year.
-Students have over 50 choices of course offerings with subjects ranging from economics to Spanish, and from women’s studies to Shakespeare.
+Students have over 50 choices of course offerings with subjects ranging from economics to Spanish, and from Social Justice to Shakespeare.